 |Applying to ECU Language Academy

 Please be aware that we are not currently holding Level 1 classes on the ECU campus.
-We are in the process of developing an online class for Level 1, which will be a beginner's class projected to be available in the fall of 2013.
 Only high beginners and above should apply to the ECULA program at the present time.
 In addition, no third party applications will be accepted.
 All applicants must use a personal email address.

 Please follow these steps to apply: